-Over the last six years covering stories about food and travel, we’ve stayed at quite a few wine-themed hotels — from luxury resorts, to bed and breakfasts, and even a massive rental home in the middle of a vineyard.
+Over the last nine years covering stories about food and travel, we’ve stayed at quite a few wine-themed hotels — from luxury resorts, to bed and breakfasts, and even a massive rental home in the middle of a vineyard.
 Each one has something unique to offer, but one thing they all have in common is fantastic food and a bit of peaceful tranquility.

 So, if you’re ready to immerse yourself in vino-culture, I’ve highlighted all of our tried-and-true favorites below.